miwieg/SharedTask/index.md

 ## Evaluation

-To evaluate your approach, you will upload the predictions on the test data set that will be released shortly before the task will terminate.
+To evaluate your approach, you will upload your predictions on the test data set that will be released shortly before the task will terminate.
 We will use the platform [codalab](https://codalab.org/) for evaluation.
 The evaluation uses precision, recall, and macro-average F1-score as metrics.